ReguiguiMohamed/AWS-LexChat-Serverless-Conversational-AI/README.md

 ## Usage

 Once deployed, you can interact with the chatbot through the AWS Lex console or by integrating it with your applications.
+The current Lambda handler responds to common greetings with a short cultural or historical fact and otherwise encourages users to ask about world history.

 ## Contributing